Gabriel-Dalton/credit-card-database-scanner/README.md

-# Dixie Normous Credit Card Security™ 🔒
+# UltraSecure™ Credit Card Safety Scanner 🔒

-Welcome to the **Dixie Normous Credit Card Security™**!
-This cutting-edge, completely trustworthy software allows you to "check" if your credit card number is in a hacker's database!
+Welcome to the **UltraSecure™ Credit Card Safety Scanner**!
+This top-tier, totally legitimate software allows you to "check" if your credit card number is in a hacker's database!
 Don't worry, our super advanced and definitely-not-made-in-HTML technology will make sure your card number is 100% safe.*

 > 🚨 **Disclaimer**: This is 100% a joke.
 Please do NOT enter real credit card information.
 It won’t end well.
 Seriously, this is a parody project meant for laughs! 🚨